duykienvp/sigspatial-2019-geo-marketplace/README.md

-# sigspatial-2019-geo-marketplace
+# A Privacy-Preserving, Accountable and Spam-Resilient Geo-Marketplace
-Code for SIGSPATIAL 2019 paper: a privacy-preserving, accountable and spam-resilient geo-marketplace.
+Code for SIGSPATIAL 2019 paper: [A Privacy-Preserving, Accountable and Spam-Resilient Geo-Marketplace].

 Authors:
  * Kien Nguyen, University of Southern California